 Pipestone National Monument is located in southwestern Minnesota approximately 35 miles northeast of Sioux Falls, South Dakota.
 The park is open year-round and offers the opportunity to learn about Plains Indians and how they visited the area for pipestone.

-Visitors can see a park film, interpretive displays within the visitor center as well a watch Native American craft workers working on pipe making.
+Visitors can see a park film, and interpretive displays within the visitor center as well as watch Native American craft workers working on pipe making.

 Saint Croix National Scenic River